EricssonResearch/spindump/Library.md

 ## Library API

-The following is a detailed description of the library functionality.

-### API function spindump_analyze_initialize
+See the API functions in the [Analyzer API definition](https://github.com/EricssonResearch/spindump/blob/master/analyzer.md):

-This function creates an object to represent an analyzer.
-It allocates memory as needed.
-It returns a non-NULL object pointer if the creation was successful, and NULL otherwise.
+* spindump_analyze_initialize -- This function creates an object to represent an analyzer.

-The prototype:

-    struct spindump_analyze*
-    spindump_analyze_initialize(void);

-### API function spindump_analyze_uninitialize

-Destroy the analyzer resources and memory object.
+* spindump_analyze_uninitialize  -- Destroy the analyzer resources and memory object.

-The prototype:

-    void
-    spindump_analyze_uninitialize(struct spindump_analyze* state);

-### API function spindump_analyze_registerhandler

-This function should be called to register a handler as discussed above.
+* spindump_analyze_registerhandler -- This function should be called to register a handler for events.

-The prototype:

-    void
-    spindump_analyze_registerhandler(struct spindump_analyze* state,
-    				 spindump_analyze_event eventmask,
-    				 struct spindump_connection* connection,
-    				 spindump_analyze_handler handler,
-    				 void* handlerData);

-### API function spindump_analyze_unregisterhandler

-This function should be called to de-register a handler that was previously registered.
+* spindump_analyze_unregisterhandler -- This function should be called to de-register a handler that was previously registered.

-The prototype:

-    void
-    spindump_analyze_unregisterhandler(struct spindump_analyze* state,
-    				   spindump_analyze_event eventmask,
-    				   struct spindump_connection* connection,
-    				   spindump_analyze_handler handler,
-    				   void* handlerData);

-### API handler callback interface

-The user's function gets called when the relevant event happens.
-The interface is:
+* callback interface -- The user's function gets called when the relevant event happens.

-    void myhandler(struct spindump_analyze* state,
-                   void* handlerData,
-                   void** handlerConnectionData,
-                   spindump_analyze_event event,
-                   struct spindump_packet* packet,
-                   struct spindump_connection* connection);

-Here "myhandler" is the user's function and it will get as parameters the analyzer object, the handler data pointer supplied upon registration, a pointer to a pointer that the handler can use to store some information relating to this handler for the specific connection in question, the event, a pointer to the packet, and a pointer to the connection object.

-Note that the packet may be 0, in case the callback is being made when the packet is not locally available, such as when the update is due to a remotely delivered event.

-### API data structure struct spindump_connection
+## API data structure struct spindump_connection

 This object represents a single connection observed by the analyzer.
 The full description of that object needs to be added later, but here are some of the key fields that are relevant: